Mohamed Salah sends message to Roma after Uefa Champions League draw

 And the Italian outfit are eager to meet their former attacker who has scored eight goals in the 10 appearances in the Champions League this campaign.

 We’ll be opponents for 180 minutes, but whatever happens we’ll remain friends for life.
-Looking forward to seeing you again, @22mosalah! #ASRoma #UCL #RomaLiverpool pic.twitter.com/eo0Rm4VWW9
+Looking forward to seeing you again, @22mosalah! ]]>👋